MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Get-Started/quickstart-customize-reference-device.md

 <!-- TODO: Screenshot with Windows UI Elements surpressed during startup -->

-## Surpress Windows UI elements from welcome and shutdown screens with Custom Logon
+## Suppress Windows UI elements from welcome and shutdown screens with Custom Logon

 You can use the [Custom Logon](../Customize/Custom-Logon.md) feature to suppress Windows UI elements that relate to the Welcome screen and shutdown screen.
 For example, you can suppress all elements of the Welcome screen UI and provide a custom logon UI.